BritishPandaChick/BritishPandaChick/README.md

 🐼 BritishPandaChick pays tribute to a lot of things.
 British represents my love of British literature and culture while pandas represent my love of the cuddly creatures.
 Chick is my tribute to all the usernames I created in the past.

 ## New Year Roadmap
 - currently reviewing old lessons.
 Hoping to start a new language by the end of the year.
-Overall working on easing myself back into coding.
+Overall easing myself back into coding.
 - publishing a post once a week.
 Trying to be better at writing once a day.
+Took a break to work on my talk for Code & Coffee in April.
+I hope to get back to posting in May.
-- would like to get back into the habit of building personal projects again besides stuff for Coding with Kids.
+- get back into the habit of building personal projects again besides stuff for Coding with Kids.
 - start listening more podcasts (i.e. catch up on CodeNewbie for starters!).
 Currently updating my LinkedIn and resume.
-- Back to work at Coding with Kids after a break.
+- Back to work at Coding with Kids.
 - Continue to work on mental health by being kinder to myself and doing self-care.

 ## What I'm Working On
-- my CFP was chosen in March.
-So I'll be speaking at the first ever Virtual Coffee conference in April.
-Curently working on my talk.
-Conference will be on April 25.
+- Code & Coffee was on April 25.
+I spent the last couple of months putting my talk together and getting it recorded in time for the conference.
 - started reviewing Skillcrush's Git & Github course.
 I started a new series on DEV.
 - re-reviewing Python on SoloLearn.
-Finished the Introduction to Python course.
-Starting the Python Intermediate course.
+Working on the Python Intermediate course.
 - back to learning Korean on Drops.
-Currently learning how to describe places in Korean.
+Currently on the Who is That? section.
 - Working on a felt applique tree skirt.

 ## What I'm Listening to
-Wicked Soundtrack (the original broadway soundtrack).
-I'm loving "No One Mours the Wicked" and "No Good Deed".
+BlackPink & Dua Lipa "Kiss and Make Up"

 ## Follow Me
 * Learn more about me at my [portfolio](https://britishpandachick.github.io) webssite.